How to Organize Your First Mode 2 Team for Accelerating Digital Transformation

 Tips for finding experienced Mendix developers:

-In the end, it’s the people who make your project successful.
-Selecting the right initial team is the cornerstone of success, not just for your first project but for your entire bimodal IT program.
+In the end, it’s the people who make your projects successful.
+Selecting the right initial team is the cornerstone of a successful digital transformation framework, not just for your first project but for your entire bimodal IT program.

 What we’ve seen with customers is that the initial team members end up forming their Mendix Center of Excellence, providing the foundation to scale innovation throughout the entire enterprise.